 What options are available for updating in-store components across my organization?

 Customers can choose to update self-hosted components manually at each store or use mass update tools such as Microsoft System Center Configuration Manager, Microsoft Intune, etc.

 What options do I have to slowly enable new functionality across my channels?

 Microsoft provides several mechanisms to progressively roll-out and enable functional enhancements across stores, devices, and users.

 - Screen layout designer – Most visual elements in POS are configured and centrally managed by an administrative user in the customer organization.
 This means that new POS operations will not automatically be displayed on POS unless explicitly configured for inclusion in corresponding screen layouts.
 Screen layouts are configured using Screen layout designer and can be specific to a store or POS device.
 For more information, see Screen layouts for the point of sale (POS).

-- Functionality profiles, POS permissions, Retail parameters – Significant elements of functionality in POS are typically configurable by the user.
-This can be configured through functionality profiles, POS permissions, retail parameters, or other controls which allow for device, register, store, or user-level functionality control in applicable scenarios.
+- Functionality profiles, POS permissions, Commerce parameters – Significant elements of functionality in POS are typically configurable by the user.
+This can be configured through functionality profiles, POS permissions, commerce parameters, or other controls which allow for device, register, store, or user-level functionality control in applicable scenarios.

-- Modern Point of Sale and Retail Store Scale Unit – Because Modern Point of Sale and Retail Store Scale Unit are self-hosted by the retailer, topologies which include either of these components enable roll out of updates at a separate (and slower) cadence, and in a more granular fashion than with cloud-only topologies.
+- Modern Point of Sale and Commerce Scale Unit – Because Modern Point of Sale and Commerce Scale Unit are self-hosted by the retailer, topologies which include either of these components enable roll out of updates at a separate (and slower) cadence, and in a more granular fashion than with cloud-only topologies.